amankrgupta9183/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-Explore this dataset and highlight key insights in terms of aggregate and drill down of this sales data.
+1.Explore this dataset and highlight key insights in terms of aggregate and drill down of this sales data.
-Share SQL scripts used to explore data and generate metrics & Key insights in bullet points.
+2.Share SQL scripts used to explore data and generate metrics & Key insights in bullet points.

 # Data Overview
 Total Size of Data 19 Fields and 500K rows